airsoftnorge/mundana/_posts/003_asn-tak/2022-05-25-wintak-setup.md

 If you wish to import further data in the future or import height data or any other data suitable for WinTAK.

-Click file in the top left corner, then Import Manager and select Import Files
+Click file in the top left corner, then Import Manager and select Import Files.

 <div class="image-thumbnail">
 	<a href="/assets/images/003_asn-tak/2022-05-25-wintak-setup/2.png">